 Widgets Back to Normal Size

-The first thing I noticed after restarting the update: widgets are finally back to looking right.
-In Beta 1, widgets were oddly oversized, especially when compared to what you saw on the stable version or even on my S24 Ultra.
-This made home screens look off-balance and wasted space.
+The very first change that I will notice after resuming the updating: the widgets are now back in the right place.
+On Beta 1 the widgets were strangely huge, particularly in comparison with what you saw in the stable variant or even on my S24 Ultra.
+This was giving home screens an off-balance, and wasted space appearance.

 Widget Size Key Points:

-• Beta 2: Widgets return to normal, matching stable releases and S24 Ultra.
+- Beta 2: Widgets go back to normal as opposed to stable releases and S24 Ultra.

 Longer Haptic Feedback on Live Notifications